-- 13. Click the New Virtual Socket Manager button to create a new VSM.
+- 14. Click the New Virtual Socket Manager button to create a new VSM.

-- 14. Add two RMs with these names and properties:
+- 15. Add two RMs with these names and properties:

 - RM Name = rm_count_up

 - Reset type = Active High

 - Duration of Reset = 12

 - RM Name = rm_count_down

 - Reset type = Active High

 - Duration of Reset = 16

-For this Virtual Socket, leave the bitstream address and size information at the default of 0, but set bitstream 1 to be a clearing bitstream In addition to being defined here, bitstream size information can be added to a routed configuration checkpoint via the PRC Tcl API, or can be added in an active design using the AXI4-Lite interface.
+For this Virtual Socket, leave the bitstream address and size information at the default of 0, but set bitstream 1 to be a clearing bitstream In addition to being defined here, bitstream size information can be added to a routed configuration checkpoint via the DFX Controller Tcl API, or can be added in an active design using the AXI4-Lite interface.
 For the Count Virtual Socket, the bitstream address and size information is added using the Tcl commands after place and route, but before bitstream generation.

-TIP: For more information about how to use the PRC Tcl API, see this link in the Partial Reconfiguration Controller Product Guide (PG193).
+TIP: For more information about how to use the DFX Controller Tcl API, see this link in the Dynamic Function eXchange Controller Product Guide (PG374).

 Examine the Tcl scripts in the <Extract_Dir>/Sources/scripts directory.
-The update_prc_vcu108.tcl uses the PRC Tcl API to update the bitstream address and bitstream size, which is stored in pr_info_vcu108.tcl.
+The update_dfxc_vcu108.tcl uses the DFX Controller Tcl API to update the bitstream address and bitstream size, which is stored in dfx_info_vcu108.tcl.
 This file is sourced later in the lab from <Extract_Dir>/design.tcl.

-15. On the VSM tab, modify these VSM settings from their default values:
+- 16. On the VSM tab, modify these VSM settings from their default values:

 - Virtual Socket Manager name = vs_count

 - Start in Shutdown = checked

 - Shutdown on error = unchecked

-- Has PoR RM = checked, rm_count_up
+- Has PoR RM = checked, rm count up

-- 16. Define the Trigger Options for the Count functionality:
+- 17. Define the Trigger Options for the Count functionality:

 - Number of Hardware Triggers = 4

 - Number of Triggers allocated = 4

-This completes the planned customization of the PRC IP for this tutorial.
+This completes the planned customization of the DFX Controller IP for this tutorial.

-17. Click OK and then Generate to begin core compilation and out-of-context synthesis.
+18. Click OK and then Generate to begin core compilation and out-of-context synthesis.

-Figure 93: Final PRC symbol
+Figure 93: Final DFX Controller Symbol